 In September 2015, the United Nations launched a universal and transformative post-2015 millennium goals agenda for Sustainable Development, underpinned by rights, with people and the planet at its center.

-The outcome of the project was the seventeen Global Goals for Sustainable Development, arranged according to six themes:
+The outcome of the project was the seventeen Sustainable Development Goals, arranged according to six themes:

 - Dignity: to end poverty and to fight inequalities;